 If you didn’t make a financial resolution for 2020, might we suggest one?
 Make 2020 the year you get out of credit card debt – and look forward to celebrating your success with smart holiday spending in the upcoming year.

-Want to know more?
-Check out our article on “10 Ways to Get Out of Credit Card Debt” for even more insight.
+Want to dig deeper?
+Check out our finance article on "10 Ways to Get Out of Credit Card Debt" for more debt-consolidating insight.

-Wondering what the best way to pay off your debt is?
+Wondering the best way to pay off your debt?
 Read our guide for basic guidelines you can follow when paying off your debt.